 Chief Lloyd Scharf took command of the Ontario Police Department in 1995.
 Chief Scharf was instrumental in the formation of a COPS program, expanded the reach of the department to include a second neighborhood office, instituted a technology unit, and brought the California Police Chiefs Annual Conference to Ontario.
 In addition to these accomplishments, Chief Scharf is best remembered as being the chief who guided the Ontario Police Department to its new home—a 180,000-square-foot state-of-the-art police building.

 Chief Jim Doyle, who was appointed as Ontario’s first Deputy Police Chief in January 2003, assumed leadership of the Ontario Police Department in May 2004.
 Chief Doyle is a career officer with the department starting his career with Ontario as a police cadet in 1973.
 Chief Doyle retired in 2009.

-Chief Brad Kaylor was appointed to the current Chief of Police in December 2014.
-Through the leadership and philosophy of “Excellence through Teamwork,” Chief Hopley is guiding the department in providing the highest level of police service while fostering community partnerships to enhance the quality of life in our community.
-Chief Hopley and the men and women of the Ontario Police Department are pleased to participate with City staff in the planning of the Ontario Ranch, as well as other significant development projects in Ontario, to ensure that all levels of public safety are thoroughly addressed.
+The current Chief, Derek Williams, was sworn in on April 3, 2018.
+Through the leadership and philosophy of “Excellence through Teamwork,” Chief Williams is guiding the department in providing the highest level of police service while fostering community partnerships to enhance the quality of life in our community.
+Chief Williams and the men and women of the Ontario Police Department are pleased to participate with City staff in the planning of the Ontario Ranch, as well as other significant development projects in Ontario, to ensure that all levels of public safety are thoroughly addressed.